-Lakeland Linder Regional Airport is always on the move with an eye on enhancing and expanding our capabilities, capacity, and offerings to the aviation community.
-Over the past 5 years alone more than 65 million dollars have been invested into infrastructure at LAL including a new Air Traffic Control Tower, Aircraft Recuse and Firefighting (ARFF) Station, Taxiways, Ramps, and Runway Rehabilitation.
+Lakeland Linder International Airport (LAL) is always on the move with an eye on enhancing and expanding our capabilities, capacity, and offerings to the aviation community.
+Over the past 10 years alone more than 200 million dollars have been invested into infrastructure at LAL including a new Air Traffic Control Tower, Aircraft Rescue and Firefighting (ARFF) Station, Taxiways, Ramps, and Runway Rehabilitation.
 Check below for updates on current and planned projects at LAL.

 MRO & Air Cargo Development

-The I-4 corridor's growth as a major distribution center for companies such as Publix, Amazon, Saddlecreek, and Walmart placed new demand on the Lakeland Airport for MRO and Air Cargo facilities.
-To meet this demand the airport is developing approximately 60 acres in the northwest sector of the airport for large air cargo aircraft operations and maintenance hangars.
-Construction of the entrance taxiway to the new development will commence sometime during the early winter of 2017.
+The I-4 corridor's growth as a major distribution center for companies such as Publix, Amazon, Saddlecreek, and Walmart placed new demand on LAL for MRO and Air Cargo facilities.
+To meet this demand the airport is developing approximately 42 acres in the northwest sector of the airport for large air cargo aircraft operations and maintenance hangars.
+Construction of the entrance taxiway to the new development was completed in April 2018.
 In addition to ramp areas and taxiways associated with the development.
 Hangar and air cargo processing sites will be cleared, graded, and have utility services added so they may be developed quickly for future tenants.